scionproto/scion/doc/control-plane.rst

 An endpoint (source) that wants to start communication with another endpoint (destination), needs up to three path segments:

-- An up-path segment to reach the core of the source ISD
+- An up-path segment to reach the core of the source ISD or to get peering metadata for the core AS,
 - a core-path segment to reach

   - another core AS in the source ISD, in case the destination AS is in the same source ISD, or
   - a core AS in a remote ISD, if the destination AS is in another ISD, and

-- a down-path segment to reach the destination AS.
+- a down-path segment to reach the destination AS or to get peering metadata for the core AS.

 The process to look up and fetch path segments consists of the following steps: